7 HEADACHE-FREE SIMPLE SCRAPBOOK LAYOUTS YOU CAN TRY TODAY!

 Crop your photos – Use circles and a square.

-Using a round and square template can help create simple scrapbook layouts.
+Using a square and circle template can help create simple scrapbook pages.
 Crop the square photo into a 5×5 or 4×4 square.
 Using the round photo, crop three photos with a 3-inch diameter.
 Use a solid background for your layout.
 Using patterned paper, place a one-inch strip across the top of the page (about 3 inches from the top) and a one inch strip vertically along the right side of the page (about 3 inches from the right).

 Use additional paper to create a simple bow to cover where the strips cross each other.
 Along the top strip, center the three round photos.
 Center the square photo in the open space below the top strip.
 Journal to the left of the photo.